-What to make of a little girl who says she had a vision of Jesus during a near-death experience?
+What to make of a little girl who said she had a vision of Jesus during a near-death experience a while back?

 If you know, you are ahead of us.

-Evangelicals jump to call it a “rapture” prophecy, a prediction we don’t buy.
-Take was sounds right and leave the rest.
+Evangelicals jump to call it a “rapture” prophecy, a prediction we don’t quite buy.
+Take what sounds right and leave the rest.

 We’ll call it only an interesting item.

-She is identified as Annabel Beam, a nine-year-old girl, survived a thirty-foot head-first fall into a hollow tree in Texas in 2011 age five, later sharing that she visited Heaven, met Jesus, and was miraculously cured of incurable chronic digestive disorders (you can see her testimony below).
+She is identified as Annabel Beam.
+She survived a thirty-foot head-first fall into a hollow tree in Texas in 2011 at age five, later sharing that she had visited Heaven, met Jesus, and was miraculously cured of incurable chronic digestive disorders (you can see her testimony below).
 This event inspired the book and film Miracles from Heaven, documenting Annabel’s mother’s account.

 The girl had suffered from severe, incurable intestinal disorders requiring a feeding tube.
 While unconscious, she reported going to Heaven, sitting on Jesus’ lap, and being told it was not her time.